limorigu/causal-inference-handbook/Common_terms/G_something.md

 * parametric g-formula
 * g-estimation of nested structural models

-In that section, G-methods are constrasted with 'Stratification-based methods':
+In that section, G-methods are contrasted with 'Stratification-based methods':

 >G-methods simulate the A-Y association in the population if backdoor paths involving the measured variables L did not exist.
 For example, IP weighting achieves this by creating a pseudo-population in which treatment A is independent of the measured confounders L that is, by “deleting” the arrow from L to A. In contrast, stratification-based methods do not delete the arrow from L to A but rather compute the conditional effect in a subset of the observed population, which is represented by adding a selection box.
 The advantage of “deleting” the arrow from confounders L to treatment A will become apparent when we discuss time-varying treatments in Part III

 Here, A is the treatment (more often denoted by X), L are the confounders (more often denoted by U or C).
 Importantly, 'deleting the arrow from L to A' is seen better for dealing with time-varying treatments, i.e. G-methods are generally better for time-varying studies compared to startification-based methods.
+See the entry on [Confounding](https://github.com/limorigu/causal-inf-handbook/blob/master/Common_terms/Identifiability/Bias/Confounding.md) for an explanation on 'deleting the arrow from A to L'.

 ## Further Reading

 Hernan and Robin's, 2020: "What if?"
-Section 7.6 and beginning of Chapter 14.
+Section 7.6 and beginning of Chapter 14, [here](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)